michaeljumah/CLI-Task-Manager/README.md

 Run python task_manager.py in your terminal.
 You should see no output (the script loads without errors).

-Seeing a SyntaxError?

-Check that your indentation uses consistent spaces (4 spaces per level, no tabs mixed in).

-Make sure class Node: and class LinkedList: are at the top level (no leading spaces).

 Add the delete method inside the LinkedList class, below the append method: